thi-ng/genart-api/README.md

 ### Versioning

-For ease of use and to avoid guess work, currently all packages in this repo are published using a shared version identifier.
-Once v1.0.0 will be released, this will switch to independent versioning, with support package versions aligned to that of the main API.
+For ease of use and to avoid guess work about compatibility, currently all packages in this repo are published using a shared version identifier.
+With the release of v1.0.0, this will switch to independent semantic versioning, with support package versions aligned to the major versions of the main API.

 ## About